-- the scope, rate of progress, expense and results of preclinical development activities, as well as of any future clinical trials of our product candidates, and other research and development activities we may conduct; - uncertainties in clinical trial design; - per patient trial costs; - the number of trials required for approval; - the number of sites included in the trials; - · the number of patients that participate in the trials; - the countries in which the trials are conducted; - the length of time required to enroll eligible patients; - the drop-out or discontinuation rates of patients, particularly in light of the COVID-19 pandemic environment; - the safety and efficacy profiles of our product candidates; - the timing receipt, and terms of any approvals from applicable regulatory authorities including the FDA and non-U.S. regulators; - maintaining a continued acceptable safety profile of our product candidates following approval, if any, if any of our product candidates; - · significant and changing government regulation and regulatory guidance; - establishing clinical and commercial manufacturing capabilities or making arrangements with third-party manufacturers in order to ensure that we or our third-party manufacturers are able to make product successfully; - the impact of any business interruptions to our operations or to those of the third parties with whom we work, particularly considering the COVID-19 pandemic environment; and - the extent to which we establish additional strategic collaborations or other arrangements.
+- the scope, rate of progress, expense and results of preclinical development activities, as well as of any future clinical trials of our product candidates, and other research and development activities we may conduct; - uncertainties in clinical trial design; - per patient trial costs; - the number of trials required for approval; - the number of sites included in the trials; - the number of patients that participate in the trials; - the countries in which the trials are conducted; - the length of time required to enroll eligible patients; - the drop-out or discontinuation rates of patients, particularly in light of the COVID-19 pandemic environment; - the safety and efficacy profiles of our product candidates; - the timing receipt, and terms of any approvals from applicable regulatory authorities including the FDA and non-U.S. regulators; - maintaining a continued acceptable safety profile of our product candidates following approval, if any, if any of our product candidates; - significant and changing government regulation and regulatory guidance; - establishing clinical and commercial manufacturing capabilities or making arrangements with third-party manufacturers in order to ensure that we or our third-party manufacturers are able to make product successfully; - the impact of any business interruptions to our operations or to those of the third parties with whom we work, particularly considering the COVID-19 pandemic environment; and - the extent to which we establish additional strategic collaborations or other arrangements.

 A change in the outcome of any of these variables with respect to the development of any or our product candidates could significantly change the costs and timing associated with the development of that product candidate.
 The actual probability of success for our product candidates may be affected by a variety of factors, including the safety and efficacy of our product candidates, investment in our clinical programs, manufacturing capability and competition with other products.
-As a result of these variables, we are unable to determine the duration and completion costs of our product candidates.
+As a result of these variables, we are unable to determine the duration and completion costs of our research and development projects or when and to what extent we will generate revenue from the commercialization and sale of our product candidates.
 We may never succeed in achieving regulatory approval for any of our product candidates.